Towards Automated Chicken Deboning via Learning-based Dynamically-Adaptive 6-DoF Multi-Material Cutting: INTRODUCTION

 Our work makes both systems-level and algorithmic contributions to train and deploy a reactive cutting policy that can dynamically adapt a given nominal trajectory based on force feedback to achieve precise 6 DoF knife control, with a particular emphasis on chicken deboning (see Fig.~\ref{fig:overview}).

-Our first contribution involves the design and implementation of \textbf{a customized open-source multi-material cutting simulator} that can be used to train the reactive cutting policy.
-Our simulator supports both coupling and fracture of heterogeneous materials, as well as modeling of cutting forces.
-Based on this simulator, we constructed a chicken shoulder cutting environment corresponding to our simplified real-world model and integrated it with Stable-Baselines3 \cite{stable-baselines3} to support efficient reinforcement learning (RL).
+Our first contribution involves the design and implementation of \textbf{a customized open-source multi-material cutting simulator} that abstracts chicken deboning and supports policy learning.
+Our simulator offers a lower-fidelity approximation, capturing only the most-impactful features of the deboning process (e.g., relative cutting forces, coupling and fracture of heterogeneous materials), and is integrated with modern reinforcement learning (RL) libraries for efficient training.
+Our design strategically avoids a compute-intensive full-fidelity model that renders learning intractable.

 While our custom simulator enables low-cost training, design, and evaluation, simulation results might not always translate to reality.
-At the same time, conducting experiments and evaluating on real-world chickens is neither scalable nor repeatable.
-A variety of practical reasons prohibit careful and controlled experiments: chickens exhibit naturally variability, the ground truth configuration of chicken shoulder bones cannot be known apriori, and their configuration changes during cutting.
+At the same time, evaluating on real-world chickens is neither scalable nor repeatable.
+A variety of practical reasons prohibit careful and controlled experiments: chickens exhibit natural variability, the ground truth configuration of chicken shoulder bones cannot be known apriori, and their configuration changes during cutting.
 To enable rigorous study and repeatable experimentation in the real-world, our second contribution involves the design and implementation of \textbf{a simplified reusable physical testbed for multi-material cutting}, modeled after the chicken shoulder.
 In this model, the bones are represented as two Reusable Clay spheres with a fixed relative position, ensuring the existence of a valid cutting trajectory, while the surrounding muscle is approximated as a cuboid of Kinetic Sand embedding the two spheres.
 These two materials exhibit distinct hardness levels, causing the knife to experience different cutting forces when interacting with them.
 This set-up allows one to precisely control the bone position and orientation in real-world experiments while preserving the essential multi-material characteristics of the bird shoulder deboning task.

 Our third contribution involves the design and training of \textbf{a dynamically adaptive 6 DoF cutting policy} via RL-based residual policy training.
 During training and evaluation, our residual policy adaptively adjusts the given nominal knife trajectory based on force feedback to avoid cutting into the two bone spheres whose ground truth positions are not accurately known.
 To facilitate successful sim-to-real transfer, we discretize the force signals and incorporate it into the policy’s observation space.
 We find that our residual cutting policy can successfully learn to cut through the spacing between the two bone spheres while avoiding collision with the spheres in simulation.
 When combined with domain randomization, we show that our adaptive cutting policy can be trained entirely in sim and deployed zero-shot both in our physical testbed and for real chicken deboning.